Psychology

 This course is a discussion session to be taken concurrently with introductory statistics for the social and behavioral sciences.
 It provides an opportunity for better understanding of concepts learned in introductory statistics through additional practice and discussion of statistical procedures and their applications to research and hypothesis testing.

-This course provides an overview of human development throughout the entire lifespan including conception through death.
+This course provides an overview, from a psychological perspective, of human development throughout the entire lifespan from conception through death, including biological and environmental influences.
 Current theories and research in the areas of heredity and environment, emotion, intellect and cognition, language, socialization, personality, sexuality, maturation, and gerontology will be studied.
 Emphasis will be placed on identifying and encouraging normal development, with some attention given to recognizing and preventing abnormal patterns.

 This course introduces basic concepts, issues, and principles of scientific research as they apply to behavior and psychological processes.
 Strategies involved in searching the psychological literature will be presented to assist students in developing a research hypothesis.
 Ethical issues relevant to conducting research in the social and behavioral sciences will also be discussed.
 Students will design and conduct an experiment using appropriate research methodology, with emphasis on the scientific method, in addition to correlational and observational studies.
 Experimental data will be analyzed using statistical software and computer application related to statistics and research.
 Appropriate parametric or nonparametric statistical tests will guide in making decisions regarding the experimental hypothesis.
 Students will write a research report following APA guidelines and format.